PizzaCrust/sqlcrypto/README.md

 # SQLCrypto
 SQLCrypto (0.2.0+) is a hardware accelerated port of [pysqlsimplecipher](https://github.com/bssthu/pysqlsimplecipher) for Rust.
-It is 12x faster in decryption and 4x faster than it's pure Rust implementation.
+It is 18x (0.2.1+) faster in decryption and 12.5x (0.2.1+) faster than it's pure Rust implementation.

 ## Performance
-This library and especially this branch outperforms pysqlsimplecipher by in order of magnitudes, the Dokkan Battle database took up to 300+ seconds on my machine, down to <60 ms in decryption and less than <250 ms in encryption, and consumes significantly less memory.
-In my benchmarks with that database with regard to decryption with this library compared to SQLCipher, it is about 2x faster.
+This library and especially this branch outperforms pysqlsimplecipher by in order of magnitudes, the Dokkan Battle database took up to 300+ seconds on my machine, down to <40 ms in decryption and less than <80 ms in encryption, and consumes significantly less memory.
+In my benchmarks with that database with regard to decryption with this library compared to SQLCipher [in decrypting Dokkan Battle's database], it is about 3x faster (0.2.1+).
 Other than that, I don't have benchmarks in place.

 ## WASM support